Custer wins at Chicagoland for 4th Xfinity Series victory

 “I mean that’s huge,” Custer said.
 “Joey’s a series champion and it was fun racing with him today.
 I think we had the better car.
 I think that was a huge part of it.
 But I think at least I didn’t make any mistakes.”

-Annett and Brandon Jones rounded out the top five.
-Outside of the series’ big three, Annett is the only other series driver with a win this year.
+Annett, Brandon Jones and Austin Cindric rounded out the top five.
 It was Jones’ second top-five finish of the weekend after he was the runner-up in the Trucks race.

 “All-in-all, this is where we need to be,” Jones said.
 “We had great stages.
 Great points day — it’s what we need to do to get back into this thing.”